spacetx/starfish/docs/source/usage/validation/index.rst

 starfish validate --help will provide instructions on how to use the tool:

-.. program-output:: starfish validate --help
+.. program-output:: env MPLBACKEND=Agg starfish validate --help

 Examples